1900 London University by-election

-The 1900 London University by-election was a parliamentary by-election held for the House of Commons constituency of London University on 6–10 February 1900.
-It was won by the Liberal Unionist party candidate Sir Michael Foster.
+The 1900 London University by-election was a parliamentary by-election held for the UK House of Commons constituency of London University on 6–10 February 1900.
+It was won by the Liberal Unionist Party candidate Sir Michael Foster.

 Vacancy

 The by-election was caused by the elevation to the peerage of the sitting Liberal Unionist Party MP Sir John Lubbock.
 Lubbock had held the seat since 1880, having previously been one of the MPs for the multi-member seat of Maidstone.